thorehusfeldt/algdes-labs/flow/data/README.md

 ## rail.txt

-The input file “rail.txt” describes a flow network.
+The input file “rail.txt” describes the network of capacitated railway connections.
 * on the first row, the number of nodes *n*,
 * *n* rows containing descriptive names of nodes *0*,...,*n*–1.
 The names can be a word like “ORIGINS” or a number like “2”.